AdiChops/lineup/README.md

 ### **Administrator commands**

 **These commands are only available to those in a server with the role "Host".
-Please ensure that all who'll need use of these functions have admin privileges.**
+Please ensure that all who'll need use of these functions have the "Host" role.**

 **.begin** (*String [event_name]*)
 Starts an event with name [*event_name*]